 If the fuse is not blown, perform the following procedure:

-1. Apply the parking brake, turn the ignition to LOCK, then remove the key.
+1. Apply the parking brake.

 2. Using a screwdriver or similar tool, carefully pry out the small Brake Transmission Shift Interlock (BTSI) cover cap located to the right of the gearshift lever.